vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 ---

-## US09 - View available advertisements list
+## US09 - View active advertisements list
 - **Endpoint**: `GET /advertisements/active`
 - **Description**: As a user, I want to view the list of active advertisements so that I can explore the items that are available for donation.
 - **Permissions/Role**: All